 Former NFL punter Mike Saxon is one of 10 alumni athletes/coaches making up of the 2018 class to be inducted into the Pasadena City College Sports Hall of Fame.
 The ceremony is scheduled to take place Saturday, Aug.
 25 at the hall of plaques on the first floor of the GM Building.
 The ceremony is scheduled to begin at 11 a.m.

 Saxon punted for the Lancers in 1980-81 before an 11-year pro career with the Dallas Cowboys, New England Patriots and Minnesota Vikings.
 Joining Saxon are former athletes in men's track and field stars Greg Tinnin (1972), Edino Steele (2006-2007), football lineman Ned Vessey (1974), swimmer Per Kersmark (1977-78), softball player Sarah Sherman (2004-2005), and soccer player Rebecca Hidalgo (2000-2001).
 Three retired coaches are also being inducted in softball coach Sandi Iverson, men's basketball coach George Terzian, and four-sport coach Myron Tarkanian, the younger brother of Court of Champions/Hall inductee Jerry Tarkanian.
-So far, nine of the inductees have committed to attend the ceremony where they will also speak on their accomplishments at PCC.
+Most of the inductees are expected to attend.

 This will be the first PCC Hall of Fame induction since 2016.